Chaperones for children in entertainment

 New applicants

-We are no longer holding face to face training, but will do training via Teams, please see the list of when these will be held.
+We are no longer holding face to face training, but will do training via Microsoft Teams.
+Each session will last approximately 30 minutes.

 Chaperone training dates